Leslieaj/OTALearning/README.md

 ### Overview

 This tool is dedicated to learning deterministic one-clock timed automata (DOTAs) which is a subclass of timed automata with only one clock.
 In 1987, Dana Angluin introduced the L* Algorithm for learning regular sets from queries and counterexamples.
-The tool implement an Angluin-style active learning algorithm on DOTAs.
-This branch is with an accelerating trick.
-The dev branch is the version without the accelerating trick.
+The tool is the implementation of an Angluin-style active learning algorithm on DOTAs.
+This branch is with a normal teacher and an accelerating trick.

 ### Installation & Usage